 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy during care and for some time after care ends.
+- Use birth control to prevent pregnancy during treatment and for some time after your last dose.
 Talk with your doctor to see how long to use birth control after you stop Alkeran (melphalan tablets).

 - If you get pregnant while taking Alkeran (melphalan tablets) or within several months after the last dose, call your doctor right away.

 Use Alkeran (melphalan tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take on an empty stomach.
 Take 1 hour before or 2 hours after meals.

 - Take Alkeran (melphalan tablets) at the same time of day.

 - You will need to take special care when handling Alkeran (melphalan tablets).
 Check with the doctor or pharmacist to see how to handle Alkeran (melphalan tablets).